lankydan/corda-extendable-flows/corda-extendable-flows.md

   }
 }
 ```

-Furthermore, we look back at the statement "most subclassed" again.
+Furthermore, lets look back at the statement "most subclassed" again.
 The `CassandraSendMessageResponder` is a subclass of `SendMessageResponder` and is therefore chosen by Corda to handle requests from the Initiating Flow.
 But, this could be taken a step further.
 If there was another class, say `SuperSpecialCassandraSendMessageResponder`, this Flow is now what Corda will start using.
 Although I do find this sort of scenario somewhat unlikely at the moment, it is definitely worth knowing about.

 Copying and pasting this statement again so you don't forget:
 > You must ensure the sequence of sends/receives/subFlows in a subclass are compatible with the parent.